 Looking for a unique gift for a friend or a family member?
 Why not sponsor one of the hatchery’s animals?
 All money raised goes towards enhancing the livelihood of the animals, by purchasing food, maintaining the exhibits habitats, assisting in veterinary care and expanding educational programming.
 The fish hatchery & aquarium organizes events throughout the year for the public - the program is available on the website.

 Cold Spring Harbor Fish Hatchery & Aquarium

 Address: 1660 Route 25A • Cold Spring Harbor, NY 11724

 Historic Oheka Castle is found at the highest point on Long Island.
-The mansion is inspired by French elegant castle architecture and features world-class service and fascinating American history.
+This place in Huntington is inspired by French elegant castle architecture and features world-class service and fascinating American history.
 The mansion is recognized today as a prestigious wedding and events venue.
 Experience living like royalty in one of the 32 guestrooms and suites.

 You can visit the castle or taste the finest European inspired dishes at Oheka’s Bar & Restaurant, a fine dining restaurant by Chef Daniel Andreotti.

 Address: 135 West Gate Drive Huntington, New York 11743